 The Compensation Committee reviews the compensation of executive officers of the Company and makes recommendations to the Board regarding salary levels and other forms of compensation to be paid to executive officers, including decisions as to grants of options and other stock-based awards.
-The current members of the Compensation Committee are Messrs.
-Meeker (chair), Hicks, and Justesen, all of whom are "independent" as defined in Rule 5605(a)(2) of the listing standards for companies quoted on The Nasdaq Stock Market.
-The Compensation Committee held three meetings in 2009.
+The current members of the Compensation Committee are Dr. Hicks (chair) and Messrs.
+Carley and Justesen, each of whom is "independent" as defined in Rule 5605(a)(2) of the listing standards for companies listed on The Nasdaq Stock Market.
+Mr. Meeker was a member of the Compensation Committee throughout 2010 and until February 17, 2011, and is also independent under the Nasdaq listing standards.
+The Compensation Committee held three meetings in 2010.

 The Compensation Committee does not operate under a formal written charter.
 The Compensation Committee is charged with carrying out the Board's overall responsibilities relating to compensation of the Company's executive officers and directors.
-Its specific duties include reviewing the Company's bonus and equity compensation programs, CEO compensation and director compensation arrangements, and recommending changes to the Board as it deems appropriate, as well as recommending to the Board the annual compensation, including salary, bonus and equity awards, for the Company's Chief Executive Officer.
+Its specific duties include reviewing the Company's cash bonus and equity compensation programs for executive officers and director compensation arrangements, and recommending changes to the Board as it deems appropriate, as well as recommending to the Board the annual compensation, including salary, cash bonus and equity awards, for the Company's Chief Executive Officer.

 The CEO reviews the performance of each executive officer (other than himself) and makes recommendations to the Compensation Committee periodically regarding salary adjustments and awards of stock options and annually regarding cash incentive bonuses for the executive officers.
 The Compensation Committee is responsible for annually evaluating the CEO's performance and presenting its conclusions and recommendations regarding his compensation to the full Board for approval.
-The Compensation Committee exercises its own discretion in accepting or modifying the CEO's recommendations regarding the performance and compensation of the Company's executive officers.
+The Compensation Committee exercises its own discretion in accepting or modifying the CEO's recommendations regarding the performance and compensation of the Company's other executive officers.

 The Compensation Committee does not have express authority to retain outside compensation consultants and other advisors.
-During 2009, the Compensation Committee did not engage compensation consultants, and it has not made a practice of doing so in the past.
+During 2010, the Compensation Committee did not engage compensation consultants, and it has not made a practice of doing so in the past.